modera/ModeraActivityLoggerBundle/README.md

 First argument passed to `validate` method is instance of \Modera\ServerCrudBundle\Validation\ValidationResult and must be used to report validation errors - you can report both field related errors as well as general ones.

+### Actions intercepting

+Sometimes you may want to add apply some additional logic before some controller actions get executed.
+There could many use cases - you may need to add security enforcement or some logging logic, to name a few.
+In order to apply some additional code before any of web-exposed AbstractCrud controller actions gets executed you need to do to these two simply steps:

+* Create an implementation of \Modera\ServerCrudBundle\Intercepting\ControllerActionsInterceptorInterface interface or subclass \Modera\ServerCrudBundle\Intercepting\ControllerActionsInterceptor if you don't want to write boilerplate code.
+* Register an instance of \Sli\ExpanderBundle\Ext\ContributorInterface which would return an instance of your interceptor in a dependency injection container and tag it with "modera_server_crud.intercepting.cai_providers".

+### Security

+Quite often you will need to secure your controllers.
+All your subclasses can be secured by using "security" configuration key when overriding `AbstractCrudController::getConfig` method:

+    // override
+    public function getConfig()
+    {
+        return array(
+            // ...
+            'security' => array(
+                'role' => 'ROLE_ACCESS_USERS',
+                'actions' => array(
+                    'create' => 'ROLE_CREATE_USER'
+                )
+            )
+        );
+    }

+When `security/role` configuration property is provided then user must have this role in order to access all controller actions.
+If you need to add more fine-grained security role requirements then you need to use `security/actions` property, each key of this array corresponds to a controller actions name without "Action" suffix and its value is a security role name that user must have in order to invoke this action.